East Link Extension ongoing road closures

 24-hour closure: The sidewalk on Bellevue Way Southeast between the Wye at 112th Avenue Southeast and the South Bellevue Station site is closed.
 This closure will continue for approximately 2 ½ years; people biking and walking should seek alternate routes.

-24-hour closure: Sound Transit’s contractor closed the Bellevue Way Southeast to I-90 west HOV ramp.
+24-hour closure: Sound Transit's contractor closed the Bellevue Way Southeast to I-90 west HOV ramp.
 This closure is necessary to provide a safe work area and maintain safety for the traveling public.
 During the closure, crews will construct elevated columns and pier caps adjacent to and over the ramps from I-90 to Bellevue Way Southeast.
+The SW HOV ramp is expected to open by May 1, 2020.

 24-hour closure: The sidewalk on the west side of 112th Avenue Southeast, between East Main and Southeast 6th is closed due to construction activities on the west side of 112th Avenue Southeast.
 The sidewalk on the west side of 112th Avenue Southeast between Southeast 8th and Bellevue Way Southeast is also closed.
 People walking are asked to follow the signed detour route, crossing at the signalized intersections located at Main Street, Southeast 6th, and Southeast 8th.
 The King County Metro bus stop located between Main Street and Southeast 4th has been relocated to a new location on the west side of 112th Avenue Northeast, north of Main Street.
 The King County Metro stop located south of Southeast 4th has been relocated to a new location on the west side of 112th Avenue Southeast, south of Southeast 6th.